 Campus Organic Vegetable Garden This is a student-led initiative to grow healthy organic produce on campus.
 The students leading this project hope to raise awareness about our interactions with creation and the process of growing food.

-Aquaponics The greenhouse of the science building is now home to an aquaponics system in which fish, both tilapia and pacu, are grown in tanks, and vegetables are grown in a hydroponic system above the fish tanks.
+Aquaponics The greenhouse of the science building is now home to an aquaponics system in which tilipia fish are grown in tanks, and vegetables are grown in a hydroponic system above the fish tanks.
 Nitrifying bacteria convert nitrogen wastes from the fish to forms of nitrogen accessible to plants, thereby providing fertilizer for the vegetables.

 Campus Ecological Stewardship Advisory Group (CESAG) This committee includes faculty, staff, and students who are dedicated to caring for God's creation.
 Recent efforts have included increasing recycling on campus and monitoring stream erosion along the Trinity Trail.
 This group also provided support for the organic garden and aquaponics project mentioned above.